 - Benjamin Donteville, CEO at Scalability

-4. Sequence HQ - Best for Finance friendly billing
+4. Sequence HQ: Best for Finance friendly billing

 Sequence HQ is a quoting, billing, and accounts receivable platform built for B2B SaaS companies.
 It automates billing for custom contracts and supports advanced pricing models.